chocolatey/docs/input/en-us/how-tos/setup-offline-installation.md

 > Our goal is to get you up-and-running quickly, and testing out the feature set.
 > For a more complete reference of possible scenarios and solutions, please stick to this guide.
 >
-> Another thing we provide is a [[Quick Deployment Environment|QuickDeploymentEnvironment]] that has already taken care of everything here and also setting up the automation for package internalizer with Jenkins (covered at Automate Package Internalizer).
+> Another thing we provide is a [Quick Deployment Environment](./quick-deployment) that has already taken care of everything here and also setting up the automation for package internalizer with Jenkins (covered at Automate Package Internalizer).
 > It, like the quick start implementation, provides a specific solution so you should read over the summary before you decide that is the right implementation for your needs (in about 80%+ of organizational use cases it is the correct solution).

 <!-- TOC -->